-The legal theory of strict liability - where a person or entity is held liable regardless of fault - doesn't apply to common carriers.
-Instead, as with any negligence claim, a plaintiff must show that the carrier breached its duty to the plaintiff.
+Under the legal theory of strict liability, a person or entity is held liable regardless of fault.
+This might be helpful to victims whose injuries were caused by manufacturers of defective airplane parts.
+But strict liability doesn't apply to common carriers.
+Instead, as with any negligence claim, a plaintiff must show that the carrier breached its duty of care to the plaintiff.
 In order to do so, a plaintiff must produce evidence of the breach.

 Learn About Travel and Aviation Accidents